 We virtually never made any serious mistakes in taking in hopefully reusable chemicals.
 Once we accumulated about a thousand drums of copper-rich circuit board etchant and then found that the expected user did not want it.
 But we kept it in our yard and one day, a year later, a fellow from Arizona walked in looking for all the copper etchant he could find for his copper recovery unit.

 We agreed to take fourteen drums of isoprene (the monomer for natural rubber) from the Diamond Shamrock company.
 It was brand new, sealed material so we foresaw no problem somehow finding a user but no user materialized.
 Not to worry though – I mixed it half and half with isopropyl alcohol and used it as an automotive fuel.
-It ran my Chevy pickup truck for about six months.
+It ran the company Chevy pickup truck for about six months.

 The gasoline example was classic.
 Over and over, just knowing how solvents mixed with each other or not, was all that was required.
 Many times some water could be added to dissolve out one liquid component, then the two layers separated and each one used separately.
 The key was rarely the use of specialized equipment but was almost always the use of specialized knowledge.